luxury Inca Trail

 Day 1: Flight to Lima

 International arrival this afternoon or evening in the five-century-old colonial city of Lima, "City of the Kings" and the capital of Peru.
-Reception and escorted transfer to your hotel in the garden district of San Isidro or Miraflores, high above the Pacific Ocean and home to the city's grand 19th century mansions.
-The swanky, 1927 colonial-style Country Club Lima Hotel maintains that tradition.
-Overnight in the Country Club Lima Hotel.
+Reception and escorted transfer to your hotel in the garden district of Miraflores, high above the Pacific Ocean and home to the city's grand 19th century mansions.
+Overnight in the Orient-Express Miraflores Park.

 Entry door of the Casa Aliaga, Lima.